Aayushsuthar/Handwritten-Digit-Detection-using-Computer-Vision.-/README.md

 ## Key Features

 - **From Scratch Implementation**: No high-level frameworks like TensorFlow or PyTorch
-- **Pure NumPy**: All matrix operations and calculations done with NumPy
+- **Pure NumPy**: All matrix operations and calculations are done with NumPy
 - **Educational Focus**: Clear code with detailed comments explaining each step
-- **Gradient Descent Optimization**: Manual implementation of backpropagation and parameter updates
+- **Gradient Descent Optimisation**: Manual implementation of backpropagation and parameter updates
-- **Visualization**: Built-in functions to visualize predictions and compare with actual labels
+- **Visualisation**: Built-in functions to visualise predictions and compare with actual labels

 ## How to Run